How to Fold Salami for Charcuterie Board Like a Pro

 Heavy-gauge, crystal-clear wine glass with a bold engraved crest featuring a custom initial and name.
 Wide bowl with a sturdy base, holds a full pour with room to swirl.

-More than a glass, this is the tool that makes the wine glass salami rose method actually work.
-The wide bowl and sturdy base give you the control to layer and flip salami cleanly.
-It also doubles as a thoughtful gift alongside any charcuterie board set.
+It is also the exact tool that makes the wine glass salami rose method work.
+The wide bowl and steady base give you the control to layer and flip the salami cleanly, and it doubles as a thoughtful gift alongside any charcuterie board set.

-Using a personalized wine glass for the salami rose technique means you are already halfway to a complete personalized entertaining set.
+Use a personalized wine glass for the salami rose technique and you are already halfway to a complete personalized entertaining set.

 The Quarter Fold